-This glue works well with many materials and seals against liquid and glass permeation to ensure nothing gets inside the phone after it’s sealed.
+This glue is specially formulated to work well with many materials and seals against liquid and glass permeation to ensure nothing gets inside the phone after it’s sealed.
 Wait just six minutes for the formula to dry, and the screen is completely repaired.

 Rhino Glue’s cyanoacrylate adhesive kit for heavy-duty jobs includes two adhesive types: an instant-drying glue and a thicker, slower drying gel that won’t dry out or clog up the applicator.